leonardofurnielis/labrador/docs/index.rst

 ============================================
-Welcome to bBeekeeper documentation!
+Welcome to Pineflow documentation!
 ============================================

-Beekeeper is a data framework to load any data in one line of code and connect with AI applications.
+Pineflow is a data framework to load any data in one line of code and connect with AI applications.

 .. toctree::
     :hidden: